There's a

 Jill: "Yes."

-Vicki:"Well, I just found out that she stole your purse and stole some other stuff from people."
+Vicki:"Well, I just found out that she stole your purse and stole some other

 Jill: "I'm not voting for her!"